 Oscar 2025 Shortlist Revealed: Best International Film Nominees

-Discover the Oscar 2025 Shortlist Revealed International Feature Film Shortlist with 15 powerful global films, landmark debuts and groundbreaking cinema from around the world.
+Oscar 2025 Shortlist Revealed Intl Feature Film Shortlist: 15 powerful global films, landmark debuts & groundbreaking cinema. from around the world.
+Learn more!

 Published: December 18, 2025, 6:12 am